Moderate deviation expansion for fully quantum tasks: Quantum channel simulation

 \section{Quantum channel simulation}

 Quantum state splitting is the underlying primitive to understand the task of quantum channel simulation.
 In this setting, Alice and Bob have access to pre-shared resource states and noiseless one-way communication which they will use to simulate i.i.d.\ copies of a noisy quantum channel.
+This problem is also known as the Quantum Reverse Shannon Theorem in the literature~\cite{bennett2009quantum, berta2011quantum}.
 We start with the measure we need to distinguish between two quantum channels.
 It is based on the channel fidelity $F(\cE, \cF) = \max_{\rho_{AR}} F((\cE\otimes \cI_R)(\rho_{AR}), (\cF\otimes \cI_R)(\rho_{AR}))$, but we choose to work with the purified distance instead of the fidelity.

 \begin{definition}[Channel purified distance] For any pair of quantum channels $\cE_{A\rightarrow B}$ and $\cF_{A\rightarrow B}$, the channel purified distance is defined as

 where the supremum is over quantum registers $R$. \end{definition}